open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 #### Settlement

+Messages can be settled in a variety of different ways:

+* Messages are not settled at all (fire-and-forget).
+* Settlement happens on the broker.
+* Settlement operations are triggered manually by the user.
+* In callback scenarios settlement can be automatically triggered by messaging SDKs based on return values of callbacks.

-Messages can be settled in a variety of different ways.
-In some cases, messages are not settled at all (fire-and-forget), or settlement happens on the broker.
+Messages can be settled in a variety of different ways: In some cases, messages are not settled at all (fire-and-forget), or settlement happens on the broker.
 In other cases settlement operations are triggered manually by the user, and in callback scenarios settlement can be automatically triggered by messaging SDKs based on return values of callbacks.

 A "Settle" span should be created for every settlement operation, no matter which party triggered it.
 SDKs will, in some cases, auto-settle messages in push-scenarios when messages are delivered via callbacks.
-In cases where it is possible, it is recommended to create the "Settle" span in the scope of the "Deliver" span.
+In cases where it is possible, it is recommended to create the "Settle" span as a child of the "Deliver" span.

 Alternatively, an event can be created instead of a "Settle" span.
 Events could